 Form and Content – Physical forms and compositional principles can and should reinforce the content (or subject matter) of any work.
 Your Subject Matter will be your Content which may include your emotional, intellectual, symbolic spiritual and/or narrative intentions.
 Unity of form and content is important to communicating an idea or message feature in any work of art or design.

-Step 6 : On 18” x 24” watercolor paper lightly draw with pencil a 13.5”x18” rectangle in the center of your paper to create a border (make sure that it is centered).
-You may use the template provided in class.
-On the outside of this rectangle, neatly tape off the edges with your artist tape.
+Step 6 : On a 9" x 12" drawing paper – Choose your strongest composition to reproduce it on an 8”x10” area size.
+Lightly draw with pencil the 8”x10” rectangle in the center of your paper to create a border (make sure that it is centered).
+On the outside of this rectangle, neatly tape off the edges with your artist tape..

 Bring the Final Project to Final Assessment Class.